-The Master of Agricultural Production Chain Management is intended for specialists working in organisations dealing with agricultural production, processing, marketing, quality control and logistics.
-Typically, such work will confront them with complex problems that require innovative thinking and new approaches - providing services on the basis of demand, for example, rather than on the basis of production.
+The Master of Agricultural Production Chain Management (MSc) is intended for specialists working in companies and organisations dealing with agricultural production, processing, marketing, quality control and logistics.
+In the agricultural sector, stakeholders are typically confronted by complex problems that require innovative thinking and new approaches, i.e. creating shared values and linking farmers to markets, agricultural support or business services.

-The Master of Agricultural Production Chain Management has two specialisations:
+The Master of Agricultural Production Chain Management has three specialisations:

 There are several options for acquiring scholarships and grants that cover some or all of the costs of a study programme at Van Hall Larenstein.
 In general, candidates should bear in mind that official procedures require several months.
 It is therefore advisable to make a request for a scholarship as early as possible.

-Our Master programmes are eligible for an NFP scholarship.
-For more information, please go to our website or send an e-mail to the infodesk if you have more questions: email@example.com
+Our Master programmes are eligible for an Orange Knowledge Programme scholarship (formerly NFP).
+For more information, please go to the programme website or send an e-mail to the infodesk if you have more questions.

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.